tidyverse/tidyverse.org/content/blog/2020-04-dplyr-1-0-0-colwise/index.markdown

 * The first argument, `.cols`, selects the columns you want to operate on.
-  It uses the tidy select syntax so you can pick columns by position, name, function of name, type, or any combination.
+  It uses the tidy select syntax so you can pick columns by position, name, function of name, type, or any combination thereof using Boolean operators.

 * The second argument, `.fns`, is a function or list of functions to apply to each column.
 You can use also purrr style formulas like `~ .x / 2`.

-Here are a couple of examples of `across()` in conjunction with its favourite verb, `summarise()`:
+Here are a couple of examples of `across()` used with `summarise()`:

 ```r